tetratelabs/istio-0to60/docs/the-app.md

         For this workshop we felt that an application involving fewer microservices would be more clear.

 - The `customers` service exposes a REST endpoint that returns a list of customers in JSON format.
-The `web-frontend` calls `customers` retrieves the list, and uses the informationt to render the customer listing in HTML.
+The `web-frontend` calls `customers` to retrieve the list, which it uses to render to HTML.

-- The respective docker images for these services have already been built and pushed to a docker repository.
+- The respective Docker images for these services have already been built and pushed to a Docker registry.

 - You will deploy the application to the `default` Kubernetes namespace.